-Better Late Than Single Review: Final Couples, Cast Profiles, and Where They Are Now
+Better Late Than Single Season 1 Review: Final Couples, Casts & Season 2 News

 μ•ˆλ…•ν•˜μ„Έμš”.
 I'm Hangeulia ^-^

-In our last post, we talked all about what mottae solo (λͺ¨νƒœμ†”λ‘œ) means — remember? ^^
+In my last post, I talked all about what motae solo (λͺ¨νƒœμ†”λ‘œ) means — remember? ^^

 This review includes spoilers toward the end — especially if you're wondering…

-This K-reality show features 12 adults (6 men and 6 women), all mottae solos — people who've never dated before.
+This K-reality show features 12 adults (6 men and 6 women), all motae solos — people who've never dated before.

 They move into a cozy house on Jeju Island for 9 days, taking their first steps into dating life — awkward in the cutest way, funny without trying, and surprisingly sincere ^^